-1. The project will institute and maintain a written policy prohibiting smoking in all units and all common areas within the building(s) of the project.
-The written policy, submitted after selection during the due diligence process, must include procedures regarding transitioning to smoke free for existing residents and establishment of smoking areas outside of units and common areas, if applicable.
-Consequences for violating the smoke free policy are determined by the owner but must be included in the written policy.
-The project must include a non-smoking clause in the lease for every household.
-Projects awarded a point in this scoring criteria may be required to maintain the smoke free policy for the term of the LURA (1 point) En hanced Sus stainability C. Enhanced Sustainability (1 to 65 points) the "How Methods building point total Optional Control of the Applicants and 4, or residential certified to the Construction of the Construction o ct will incorporate additional sustainability criteria into its design.
-The applicant must complete Will Criteria Be Implemented" column within the applicable year's Multifamily Intended Worksheet and clearly explain how each selected Optional Criteria point and alternative performance pathway (Tier 3 and Tier 4) will be implemented.
-The selected Optional Criteria I on the Multifamily Intended Methods Worksheet must reconcile with the minimum number of Criteria points required for the applicable tier, if claiming Tier 1 or Tier 2 points.
-So can select Tier 1, Tier 2, Tier 3, Tier 4; or a combination of Tiers 1 and 3, or Tiers 2 and 3, Tiers 1 Tiers 2 and 4; for a maximum of 65 points.
-Please note: All buildings in the project with I units, regardless, if claiming or not claiming point(s) for enhanced sustainability, must be hrough the ENERGY STAR Residential New Construction Program using ENERGY STAR Multifamily struction (MFNC), ENERGY STAR Manufactured Homes and/or ENERGY STAR Certified Homes as Refer to applicable MN Overlay for additional information regarding baseline requirements.
-Collment of project with Enterprise Green Communities Criteria (EGCC) is not required for any Tier or combination of Tiers.
-1. Tier 1: The project will include at least two times the minimum number of Optional Criteria points, in addition to the Required Mandatory Criteria, as outlined within the applicable year's Minnesota Overlay to Enterprise Green Communities Criteria (EGCC) and as claimed in the Multifamily Intended Methods Worksheet (1 point) 2.
-Tier 2: The project will include at least three times the minimum number of Optional Criteria points, in addition to the Required Mandatory Criteria, as outlined within the applicable year's Minnesota Overlay to EGCC and as claimed in the Multifamily Intended Methods Worksheet (2 points) 3.
-Tier 3: The project will conform to at least one of the following alternative building performance pathways as claimed in the Multifamily Intended Methods Worksheet (3 points)
+C. Enhanced Sustainability (1 to 6 points)

+The project will incorporate additional sustainability criteria into its design.
+The applicant must complete the "How Will Criteria Be Implemented" column within the applicable year's Multifamily Intended Methods Worksheet and clearly explain how each selected Optional Criteria point and alternative building performance pathway (Tier 3 and Tier 4) will be implemented.
+The selected Optional Criteria point total on the Multifamily Intended Methods Worksheet must reconcile with the minimum number of Optional Criteria points required for the applicable tier, if claiming Tier 1 or Tier 2 points.

+Applicants can select Tier 1, Tier 2, Tier 3, Tier 4; or a combination of Tiers 1 and 3, Tiers 2 and 3, Tiers 1 and 4, or Tiers 2 and 4; for a maximum of 6 points.
+Please note: All buildings in the project with residential units, regardless, if claiming or not claiming point(s) for enhanced sustainability, must be certified through the ENERGY STAR Residential New Construction Program using ENERGY STAR Multifamily New Construction (MFNC), ENERGY STAR Manufactured Homes and/or ENERGY STAR Certified Homes as relevant.
+Refer to applicable MN Overlay for additional information regarding baseline requirements.
+Actual enrollment of project with Enterprise Green Communities Criteria (EGCC) is not required for any selected Tier or combination of Tiers.

-- a.
-Pathway 114 (applicable to new construction and rehabilitation (rehab) projects): The project meets Minnesota B3 Sustainable Building 2030 (SB 2030) Energy Standard - b.
-Pathway 215 (applicable to new construction projects only): Certify the project with the Department of Energy (DOE)Zero Energy Ready Home(ZERH) program The project meets the applicable year's Enterprise Green Communities Certification Plus Standards - c.
+- 1. Tier 1: The project will include at least two times the minimum number of Optional Criteria points, in addition to the Required Mandatory Criteria, as outlined within the applicable year's Minnesota Overlay to Enterprise Green Communities Criteria (EGCC) and as claimed in the Multifamily Intended Methods Worksheet (1 point) - 2.
+Tier 2: The project will include at least three times the minimum number of Optional Criteria points, in addition to the Required Mandatory Criteria, as outlined within the applicable year's Minnesota Overlay to EGCC and as claimed in the Multifamily Intended Methods Worksheet (2 points) - 3.
+Tier 3: The project will conform to at least one of the following alternative building performance pathways as claimed in the Multifamily Intended Methods Worksheet (3 points) - a.
+Pathway 115 (applicable to new construction and rehabilitation (rehab) projects): The project meets Minnesota B3 Sustainable Building 2030 (SB 2030) Energy Standard - b.
+Pathway 216 (applicable to new construction projects only): Certify the project with the Department of Energy (DOE)Zero Energy Ready Home (ZERH) program - c.
 Pathway 3 (applicable to rehabilitation (rehab) projects only): The project meets the 2020EGCC Criterion 5.1b Building Performance Standard